Home Depot - Don't Panic, Buy

 On the 20th of July, Sears (SHLD) decided to sell Kenmore-branded appliances via Amazon (AMZN) and Amazon's Alexa.
-This has put tremendous pressure on companies that were expected to be Amazon proof.
+This has put tremendous pressure on companies that were expected to be Amazon-proof.
 The stock price of America's biggest DIY retailer Home Depot (HD) is down about 4% while I'm writing this.

 In this article, I will focus on all reasons why I believe that you want to buy this stock or hold onto it if you are already long.
 To me, it is great news that Amazon and Sears are pushing the stock down.
-It gives us a lot to talk about and it provides us with a great entry point as you will read in this article.
+It gives us a lot to talk about, and it provides us with a great entry point as you will read in this article.

 One of the indicators I like to use to follow the activities in the DIY industry are the retail sales of building materials, garden equipment and supplies.
-These tend to predict and guide the stocks of companies in this business quite well given the nature of these sales.
+These tend to predict and guide the stocks of companies in this business quite well, given the nature of these sales.
 It's all about improvement of homes and retail spending.

 Building materials, garden equipment and supplies have had tremendous growth over the last two decades without losing momentum.
 In January of 1992, companies in this business showed roughly $11 billion worth of sales.
 This number has tripled to $30.8 billion in April of 2017.
-This is also the all time high that should be broken rather sooner than later.
+This is also the all-time high that should be broken rather sooner than later.
 These sales have guided Home Depot quite well as you can see below.
-I show you both the long and mid term view.
+I show you both the long and mid-term view.

 Year-on-year growth numbers are not unimpressive either given the strength and the consistency since the recession.

-The average growth rate in 2017 so far comes in at 6.5% which is an extremely strong number given the outperformance of all retail sales (ex auto) which is currently at 2.4%.
+The average growth rate in 2017 so far comes in at 6.5%, which is an extremely strong number given the outperformance of all retail sales (ex auto) which is currently at 2.4%.
 Note that there are a few periods of growth.
-First the years between 2000 and the pre-recession peak in 2006 and the post-recession numbers which showed explosive growth in 2012.
-This was also the year when home builders (XHB) showed up to triple digit stock price growth.
+First, the years between 2000 and the pre-recession peak in 2006 and the post-recession numbers which showed explosive growth in 2012.
+This was also the year when home builders (XHB) showed up to triple-digit stock price growth.

-The current growth numbers justify double digit growth for Home Depot's stock price.
+The current growth numbers justify double-digit growth for Home Depot's stock price.
 The stock has gained about 20% on a year-on-year basis based on the current growth numbers.
-One of the reasons is that Home Depot has benefited from the trend by being a top tier DIY store as you can see below.
+One of the reasons is that Home Depot has benefited from the trend by being a top-tier DIY store as you can see below.

 Revenue growth has been (more or less) equal to the retail sales growth of the building material and garden equipment industry.
-It is also quite remarkable that the company did not feel the 2014 manufacturing slow down.
+It is also quite remarkable that the company did not feel the 2014 manufacturing slowdown.
 There is no clear trend visible other than the consistent growth number around 5%.

 Home Depot's net income is even more impressive.
 2010 until 2013 showed growth numbers close to 20% with a small decline towards the 10% level after 2015.
-But it does not stop there, Home Depot has 18% return of assets.
+But it does not stop there.
+Home Depot has 18% return of assets.
 This beats all competitors in the DIY business and all major retailers in Wal-Mart's (WMT) discount and variety retail industry.

 Source: Wikipedia (2011)

 I personally do not see the big risk of Amazon at this point.
-Yes, its far from perfect that Sears is using Amazon to push its Kenmore appliances.
+Yes, it's far from perfect that Sears is using Amazon to push its Kenmore appliances.
 However, Home Depot is well positioned in the online business and has enough capacities to expand on this.

 Home Depot is a 4.2% holding of the construction ETF (ITB) and a better option than most homebuilders during consistent growth without the sign of a growth acceleration trend.
-Retailers like Home Depot tend to benefit from the difference between building a home, and spending money on DIY activities in times of consistent growth.
+Retailers like Home Depot tend to benefit from the difference between building a home and spending money on DIY activities in times of consistent growth.

 The graph below proves this.
 Both 2012 and 2016 (when growth went from negative to positive) showed underperformance compared to construction companies.
 This should end given the fact that permits growth has settled at 8% while the ITB ETF has priced in almost the entire move.